home-assistant/home-assistant.io/source/_posts/2015-12-13-setup-encryption-using-lets-encrypt.markdown

 <!--more-->

+**Updated 2016-06-18**

 ### {% linkable_title Requirements %}

 The DuckDNS part of this tutorial has no requirements but there are a few requirements as of now to run the Let's Encrypt client.

- - Direct connection to the internet or admin access to your router to set up port forwarding
+ - Direct connection to the internet or admin access to your router to set up port forwarding.
- - A machine running a Unix-ish OS that include Python 2.6 or 2.7 (Docker can be used)
+ - A machine running a Unix-ish OS that include Python 2.6 or 2.7 (Docker can be used).
+ - Root access, to write to default config, log and library directories and bind port 80.

 <img src='/images/supported_brands/duckdns.png' style='clear: right; border:none; box-shadow: none; float: right; margin-left: 8px; margin-bottom: 8px;' width='60' />